lukemurraynz/lukemurraynz.github.io/blog/2023-07-03-Bring-Your-Data-to-Life-with-Azure-OpenAI.md

 ### Optional - Deploy to an Azure WebApp

-Interacting with our data in the Chat playground can be an enlightening experience, but we can go a step further and leverage the native tools to a chat interface - straight to an Azure web app.
+Interacting with our data in the Chat playground can be an enlightening experience, but we can go a step further and use the native tools to create a chat interface - straight to an Azure web app.

 To do this, we need to navigate back to the Chat playground, ensure you have added your own cognitive search, and can successfully retrieve data from your index.